akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 # Overview

 This feature consists in an export profile, available only for our Enterprise Edition or Growth Edition users.
-It helps you to export your product information in XLSX or CSV, with your own structure.
+It helps you to export your product information in XLSX or CSV files, with your own structure.
 For instance, let's assume your retailers or distributors need the same product information from you, but they want different structures:
 * Retailer A wants an export with columns named: "Identifier", "Product Name", "Description", and "Weight (Ounces)".
 * Retailer B wants an export with columns named: "Name in French", "Name in English", "Description 1", "ID", and "Weight (Kilograms)".